0x01sky/unixfetch/README.md

 ## Future Improvements && Goals:

-- Bringing Support to MacOS and NixOS.
+- Bringing Support to MacOS and NixOS and BSD.
 - Adding flags && arguments.
+- Releasing a Binary Option to Install.
 - Adding it to Fedora Copr, AUR, and Brew if possible.
 - Improving the CLI for unixfetch the most possible.